CSCfi/korp-backend/korppluginlib/README.md

-# `korppluginlib`: Korp backend plugin framework (API) (proposal with function plugins as instance methods and Blueprint-based endpoints)
+# `korppluginlib`: Korp backend plugin framework (API) (proposal)

 ## Overview

 The Korp backend supports two kinds of plugins:

-1. plugins implementing new WSGI endpoints, and
+1. *endpoint plugins* implementing new WSGI endpoints, and
-2. plugin functions called at certain points (“mount points”) in `korp.py` when handling a request.
+2. *callback plugins* containing callbacks called at certain points (*plugin hook points*) in `korp.py` when handling a request, to filter data or to perform an action.

 Plugins are defined as Python modules or subpackages, by default within the package `korpplugins` (customizable via the configuration variable `PACKAGES`; see [below](#configuring-korppluginlib)).

-Both WSGI endpoint plugins and mount-point plugins can be defined in the same plugin module.
+Both WSGI endpoint plugins and callback plugins can be defined in the same plugin module.

 ## Configuration